Viking Burgundy and Provence France

-Avignon is home to the Papal Palaces where Popes of the Holy See resided for much of the 14th Century.
-Avignon boasts of several museums which house extensive collections from the 17th and 18th centuries.
-Gypsies resided in Avignon in the 1800s, and in the last 30 years the elegant old homes of the town have been restored.
-Click the photo on the left for more Avignon pictures.
+Avignon, France Avignon is home to the Papal Palaces where Popes of the Holy See resided for much of the 14th Century.
+Avignon boasts of several museums which house extensive collections from the 17th qnd 18th centuries.
+Gypsies lived in Avignon jn the 1800's and in the past 40 years, many of the buildings and home of Avignon have been restored.
+See my Avignon photos.

 Tournon and Tain L'Hermitage

-There are many vineyards in this area where we toured Tain L'Hernitage, famous for its red wines.
-At the chocolate factory of Valrhona Aux Sources Du Grand Chocolat we tasted chocolates of many delicious varieties, and we shopped our way back to the Viking Burgundy.
-Click the photo on the left for more pictures of Tournon and Tain L'Hermitage.
+There are many vineyards in this area whwee we toured Tain L'Hernitage, famous for its red wines.
+At the chocolate Factyory of Valrhona Aux Sources Du Grand Chocolat.
+We tasted chocolates of many delicious varieties, and we shopped on the way back to the boat.
+Click the photo on the left for pictures of Tournon and Tain L'Hermitage.

 Vienne, France

-Vienne is one of the oldest towns in France.
-It lies about 30 miles South of Lyon, on the Rhone River.
+Vienne is one of the oldest towns iun France.
+It is located about 30 minutes south of Lyon, on the Rhone River.
 The Roman influence on Vienne is easily spotted during a walk through the town center.
-There is the Roman Theater, the second biggest in France.
-Our tour and included the Temple of Augustus and Livia, Cathedral of St. Maurice and a mini-train ride to the top of Mount Pipet which offered extensive views of the countryside.
-For more pictures , click the image on the left.
+Here is the Roman Theater, the second largest in France.
+Our tour included the Temple of Augustus and Livia, Cathedral of St. Maurice and a mini-train ride to the top of Mount Pipet which offered extensive views of the countryside.
+For more pictures, click the imiage on the left.

 Paris, France

-We boarded a mini-train which we rode up to the Monmartre artist district where we viewed and purchased some local art and souveniers.
+This was an add-on to the cruise.
+Although I had been to Paris in 6 previous occasions, this was Paula's first trip and she did not want to miss seeing it.
+Fortunately we found one of the cruise staff members who was also headed for Paris after the official cruise ending.
+He indicated that he would show us the best and "must see" attractioins dring our short stay, and he fulfilled that promise.
+Our group of about 8 women boarded a mini-train which we rode up to the Monmartre artist district where we viewed and purchased some local art and souvenirs.
 We also visited Sacre Coeur.
 The interior of the church contains one of the world's largest mosaics.
 We saw the Eiffel Tower and enjoyed a 1 hour boat trip along the Seine on one of the Bateaux-Mouches which took us through the heartland of Paris.
 It is an unforgettable experience to see so many of the major tourist sites from a new perspective.
-Also included here are many photos of the Paris area.
+Also included are more photos of Paris and nearby regions.
 For more pictures , click the image on the left.